giantswarm/aws-operator/examples/local/README.md

 kubectl create -f ./cluster.yaml
 ```

-Creating ThirdPartyObject should eventually result in working K8s cluster on
+Creating ThirdPartyObject should eventually result in a working K8s cluster on
 AWS.
-To learn if the cluster is ready check the operator's pod logs with the
+To test if the cluster is ready check the operator's pod logs with the
 command below.

 ```bash
 kubectl logs -l app=aws-operator-local
 ```

-When log like this appears in the output the cluster is ready.
+When a similar message appears in the log output, the cluster is ready.

 ```
 {"caller":"github.com/giantswarm/aws-operator/service/create/service.go:967","info":"cluster 'pawel' processed","time":"17-05-24 15:24:08.537"}
 ```

-Now it's time to connect the cluster with `kubectl`.
+Now it's time to connect to the cluster with `kubectl`.
 This will require
 obtaining the new cluster's certificates adding new `kubectl` configuration.
 Here [jq] comes in handy.